John-The-Speeder/ConvertJavaTextureToBedrockCli/README.md

 # Convert Minecraft Java texture packs to Bedrock texture packs

 ## Description

 Look at https://github.com/ozelot379/ConvertJavaTextureToBedrock#user-content-description

+## Requirements

+This is an "ES module"

+So it requires NodeJS v14

+Only tested with Linux, but could work on Windows/macOS too

 ## CLI

 Install it global so you can use the binary

 ```bash